 SQL Server provides SQL Server developers and administrators with dedicated client tools for day-to-day usage.
 Namely, they are SQL Server Management Studio (SSMS) and SQL Server Data Tools (SSDT).

-Since SSMS is widely popular among all SQL Server developers and administrators, we will focus on the SSDT client tool more to understand the potentials or its features and their value in making our lives easier.
+Since SSMS is widely popular among all SQL Server developers and administrators, we will focus on the SSDT client tool more to understand the value of its features in making our lives easier.

-Microsoft introduced SQL Server Data Tools (SSDT) as an enhanced version of its Business Intelligence Development Studio (BIDS) tool.
-It offered a complete Development environment for SQL Server Databases, Azure SQL Databases, Analysis Data models, Integration Services Packages, and Reporting Services Reports.
+Microsoft introduced SQL Server Data Tools as an enhanced version of its Business Intelligence Development Studio (BIDS), and it offered a complete development environment for SQL Server Databases, Azure SQL Databases, Analysis Data models, Integration Services Packages, and Reporting Services Reports.

-In the previous article about SSDT, we already defined the popular features present in the tool and described their functionality in brief.
-This article will examine each feature in detail.
-Here they are:
+In the previous article about SSDT, we defined popular features of the tools and briefly described their functionality.
+This article examines each feature in detail.

 Reverse Engineer Databases

-Reverse Engineering helps the developers work with any existing database by viewing Database Objects within SSDT or in the Visual Studio code directly.
+Reverse Engineering helps the developers work with any existing database by viewing Database Objects within SSDT or in the Visual Studio code.

 To import the Schema of any existing database, follow the below steps:

-Open SSDT > Click on New Project in SSDT – Choose SQL Server Database Project and name the new Project.
+Open SSDT > New Project in SSDT > SQL Server Database Project, and name the new Project.
 I’ve named it AdventureWorks.

-Right-click on the AdventureWorks project and click Import > Database to import the schema of any existing database.
+Right-click on the AdventureWorks project and click Import > Database to get the schema of any existing database.

-Connect to the SQL Server instance and choose the database dame (I’ve selected the AdventureWorks Database)
+Connect to the SQL Server instance and choose the database (I’ve selected AdventureWorks)

 Once the import is completed, we can see the AdventureWorks Schema in the SSDT Project, displayed under Schema or Users as shown below.

 Expand the HumanResources Schema to view the list of Tables, Views, Stored Procedures, or Functions available inside that Schema.
-For instance, if you click the Department table inside the Schema, it will display the table structure along with the T-SQL script to modify the object structure as shown below:
+For instance, click the Department table inside the Schema, and it will display the table structure along with the T-SQL script to modify the object structure:

 Starting with SQL Server 2012 in SSDT, Microsoft provides a local on-demand server instance named SQL Server Express Local Instance for developers working on their projects.
 This Local instance can be used as a Sandbox for building, testing, and debugging SQL Server Database projects.
 One can access it via the SQL Server Database project only.